Armageddon

 little pigs came running;

-from ghettoes on the perimeter of the scorched earth policy
+from ghettoes on the perimeter of the scorched earth,

 burnt children came running: